estuaryoss/estuary-deployer/README.md

 Start your containers by specifying the full hostname or ip of the host machine on where your deployer service resides.

     docker network create estuarydeployer_default
-    docker run \
+    docker run params:
+    Optional:
-    -e MAX_DEPLOYMENTS=3 \ #optional->  how many deployments to be done. it is an option to deploy a fixed no of docker-compose envs
+            -e MAX_DEPLOYMENTS=3 ->  how many deployments to be done. it is an option to deploy a fixed no of docker-compose envs(docker only)
-    -e MAX_DEPLOY_MEMORY=80 \ #optional-> how much % of memory to be used by deployer service -e EUREKA_SERVER="http://10.13.14.28:8080/eureka/v2" # optional
+            -e MAX_DEPLOY_MEMORY=80 -> how much % of memory to be used by deployer service (docker only) -e EUREKA_SERVER="http://10.13.14.28:8080/eureka/v2" -> eureka server
-    -e APP_IP_PORT="10.13.14.28:8081" #optional, but mandatory if EUREKA_SERVER env var is used -> the app hostname/ip:port -e APP_APPEND_ID=SR #optional-> this id will be appended to the default app name on service registration.
-Useful for user mappings service- resources on a VM
+            -e APP_IP_PORT="10.13.14.28:8081" -> the app hostname/ip:port.
+Mandatory if EUREKA_SERVER is used
+            -e APP_APPEND_ID="lab" -> id will be appended to the default app name on service registration.
+Useful for user mappings service-resources on a VM
+            -e DEPLOY_ON="docker" -> on what the env to be deployed.
+Options: docker, kubectl -e ENV_EXPIRE_IN=1440 -> how long it will take before the env will be deleted.
+Default is 1440 min.
+    Mandatory:
-    -p 8080:8080
+        -p 8080:8080 -> port fwd from dokcer 8080 to host 8080
-    -v /var/run/docker.sock:/var/run/docker.sock \
+        -v /var/run/docker.sock:/var/run/docker.sock -> docker sock mount
-    --net=estuarydeployer_default
-    dinutac/estuary-deployer:<tag>
+        --net=estuarydeployer_default -> bind to this net prior created

+    dinutac/estuary-deployer:latest